Frequently asked questions - Individuals

 • smooth functioning of the economy

-• How do I benefit from the operation of the Artemis Credit Bureau's Registry?
+• How do I benefit from the operation of Artemis data exchange mechanism?

-The Artemis Credit Bureau’s Registry presents a complete picture of a consumer's creditworthiness.
+The Artemis data exchange mechanism presents a complete picture of a consumer's creditworthiness.
 Individuals who fulfil their obligations in a timely and comprehensive manner, may be benefited in securing better credit terms.

-• How do I get a report on the data that Artemis Credit Bureau keeps about me?
+• How do I get a report on the data that Artemis data exchange mechanism keeps about me?

 In order to serve the interested parties in exercising their right of access, correction and restriction of data, Artemis Credit Bureau has a Customer Service Office which receives the relevant applications and responds to them in writing, in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679.
 To exercise your right of access as an individual you need to fill in the application form for the provision of information, available in our Customer Service Office and online on our website.